Skip to content

 The pad-size defines the width/height of the pads.
 The pad-grid defines the "Lead Span" (X) and "Pitch" (Y) of the constructed pads.
 These are both required arguments.

-The margin is the extra space between the external boundary of the pads and the constructed courtyard/silkscreen outlines.
+The margin is the extra space between the external boundary of the pads and the constructed courtyard shape and silkscreen outline.
 This argument has a default value of 0.2 which means that it is optional argument.

 Boundary Rectangle